fogus/tafl/README.md

 # tafl

-A Clojure library designed to ... well, that part is up to you.
+Tafl is a library to deal with and query "table-like" structures.

 ## Usage